Trump, Ivanka and Don Jr. subpoenaed by New York attorney general - ExBulletin

 Trump, Ivanka and Don Jr. subpoenaed by New York attorney general

-The subpoenas, arising from Attorney General Letitia James’ multi-year investigation into issues such as “valuation of property owned or controlled” by Trump and his company, the Trump Organization, came to light after James turned himself. was taken to court last month in an attempt to force the Trumps to comply.

-The attorney general’s attempt to obtain the former president’s testimony was reported in December, but today’s court filing was the first public disclosure that investigators were also seeking information from Ivanka Trump and by Donald Trump Jr.
+Lawyers for the Trumps filed court documents Monday evening seeking to block the subpoenas, calling them an unprecedented and unconstitutional maneuver and accusing James of attempting to obtain testimony that could then be used against the Trumps in an investigation parallel criminal supervised by Manhattan District Attorney Alvin.
+Bragg.

+James seeks to bypass the entire grand jury process and nullify Trump’s rights by forcing them to testify without state statutory immunity if they were called to testify before the grand jury as part of the criminal investigation, Trump’s lawyers wrote.

-James, a Democrat, has spent more than two years investigating whether the Trump Organization has misled banks or tax officials about the value of assets – inflating them to get favorable loan terms or downplaying them to achieve tax savings.
+James, a Democrat, has spent more than two years investigating whether the Trump organization has misled banks or tax agents about the value of assets by inflating them for favorable loan terms or minimizing them to achieve tax savings.

-The Trumps have indicated they will fight the subpoenas and have to file court documents through their lawyers to have them deported.
-A similar legal battle unfolded last year after James’ office cited the testimony of another Trump son, Eric Trump.

-Messages soliciting comment were left with attorneys for the Trumps and the attorney general’s office today.

-It was reported last month that James had asked Donald Trump to sit for a deposition, but today’s filing was the first public acknowledgment by his office that he had subpoenaed him to appear.
+Despite their names, they must play by the same rules as everyone else.
+These delaying tactics will not prevent us from following the facts or the law, which is why we will ask the court to compel Donald Trump, Donald Trump Jr. and Ivanka Trump to testify under oath before our office, James said in a statement. after the Trump’s decision to block subpoenas.

-A state court judge who has dealt with past disputes arising from the inquiry today agreed to hear the subpoena arguments, which are also asking the Trumps for documents in addition to their testimony.
+The subpoena dispute had been going on in secret until Monday, when a judge who had dealt with other court fights arising from the Trump inquiry agreed to hear arguments over the new subpoenas. .
+The court record from James’ office was then released to the public court roll.

+Judge Arthur Engoron had previously sided with James on other matters related to the investigation, including calling another Trump son, Trump Organization executive Eric Trump, to testify after his lawyers abruptly canceled a scheduled deposition.

-As the legal battle over subpoenas escalated behind the scenes, Trump sued James in federal court last month, seeking to end his investigation.
-Trump, in the lawsuit, claimed James violated his constitutional rights in a “thinly veiled effort to publicly slander Trump and his associates.”
+Last month, Trump sued James in federal court, seeking to end his investigation.
+Trump, in the lawsuit, claimed the attorney general violated the Republican’s constitutional rights in a thinly veiled effort to publicly slander Trump and his associates.

-In the past, the former Republican president has denounced James’ investigation as part of a “witch hunt” as well as a parallel criminal investigation by the Manhattan district attorney’s office.
+In the past, the ex-Republican president has denounced James’ witch-hunt investigation as well as a parallel criminal investigation conducted by the Manhattan district attorney’s office.

-James investigators last year interviewed Eric Trump, a Trump Organization executive, as part of the investigation.
-James’s office went to court to enforce a subpoena against young Trump, and a judge forced him to testify after his lawyers abruptly quashed a previously scheduled deposition.

-Although the civil investigation is separate from the District Attorney’s criminal investigation, James’ office was involved in both.
+Although James’ civil investigation is separate from the criminal investigation, his office was involved in both, sending several attorneys to work side-by-side with prosecutors from the Manhattan District Attorney’s Office.

-Last year then-prosecutor Cyrus Vance Jr. gained access to the longtime real estate mogul’s tax records after a years-long fight that twice went to the Supreme Court. the United States.
+Last year then-prosecutor Cyrus Vance Jr. gained access to long-standing tax records of real estate moguls after a years-long fight that twice went to the Supreme Court the United States.
 He also brought tax evasion charges in July against the Trump Organization and its longtime CFO Allen Weisselberg.

 Weisselberg has pleaded not guilty to the charges alleging that he and the company evaded taxes on lucrative employee benefits paid to executives.

+Yet it is extremely rare for law enforcement to issue a civil subpoena for the testimony of a person who is also the subject of a related criminal investigation.

+In part, that’s because the person under criminal investigation might simply cite their Fifth Amendment right to remain silent.
+Trump’s lawyers are unlikely to allow his impeachment unless they are sure his testimony cannot be used against him in a criminal case.

-Both investigations are at least in part linked to allegations made in news reports and by former Trump personal attorney Michael Cohen that Trump had a habit of distorting asset values.
+Both investigations are at least in part linked to allegations made in news reports and by former Trump personal attorney Michael Cohen that Trump had a history of misrepresenting asset values.

-James’ office has issued subpoenas to local governments in connection with the civil investigation into the files concerning Trump’s property north of Manhattan, Seven Springs, and a tax benefit Trump received for placing land in a conservation trust.
+James’ office issued subpoenas to local governments in connection with the civil investigation into the files relating to the estate, Seven Springs, and a tax benefit Trump received for placing land in a conservation trust .
 Vance subsequently issued subpoenas requesting many of the same files.

 Sources